sCrypt-Inc/scryptTS-docs/docs/tutorials/voting.md

 ### Deploy to GitHub Pages

-After pushing the frontend project to your GitHub account, it's easy to [publish a website with GitHub Pages](https://create-react-app.dev/docs/deployment/#github-pages), so that users can interact with your dApp with the browser.
+After pushing the front-end project to your GitHub account, it's easy to [publish a website with GitHub Pages](https://create-react-app.dev/docs/deployment/#github-pages), so that users can interact with your dApp with the browser.

 #### Step 1.
 Add `homepage` to `package.json`